ember-learn/cli-guides/README.md

 ## Local Development

-The Ember-Cli Guides is a normal Ember application, so if you want to run it locally you follow the standard steps:
+The Ember CLI Guides is a normal Ember application, so if you want to run it locally you follow the standard steps:

 * Clone this repository
 * `cd cli-guides-source`